SuwarBAM/468214_Fintech/README.md

 3. **Compile Contracts**: Use the Solidity compiler in Remix to compile both contracts.
 4. **Deploy Contracts**:
    - Deploy the `FarmFactory` contract using the Remix deploy feature.
-   - Ensure MetaMask is connected and set to the desired network (e.g., Ropsten Testnet or local Ganache).
+   - If you are testing on a testnet, ensure MetaMask is connected and set to the desired network (e.g., Ropsten Testnet or local Ganache).
+   - If you are testing on virtual machine, ensure the correct virtual machine is selected under 'environment'.
+Preferably Remix VM (Shanghai) or Remix VM (Cancun).
+Some functionalities are not compatible with all virtual machines.
 5. **Interact with Contracts**: Use the Remix interface to call functions on the deployed contracts for testing.

 ### Example Deployment Workflow